Redth/npm-docker-sync/README.md

 The mirror sync feature allows you to automatically synchronize your primary NPM instance to one or more secondary instances for high availability and redundancy.

+> NOTE: If you _only_ want the sync functionality, or prefer to run it as a separate container, or just want to check out a different project, have a look at https://github.com/jeffersonraimon/npm-sync

 ### Mirror Sync Configuration

 Configure mirror sync using these optional environment variables: